paigeweber13/fine-hardware-visualization/README.md

 ## 2020-03-10 through 2020-03-17
 ### Memory: tried to align memory manual calculations with likwid report
- - likwid is reporting less data transferred, even in best case manually calculated transfer amounts are 1.25x the likwid reported ones
+ - likwid is reporting less data transferred, even in best case manually calculated transfer amounts are 1.25x the likwid reported ones.
+See `./tests/mem_size_comparison_size_ratio.png`
  - compared ratio of reads to writes in each level of cache/memory
    - expected ratio to be 2:1 in cache and 1:1 in memory.. not the case
+   - at small volumes, ratio of reads to writes was very high: maybe writeback just hasn't happened while we're instrumenting things?
    - at high volumes, L2 was 2:1, ram was about 1.5:1, and L3 was about 1:1
+     (see the chart `./tests/mem_volume_through_cache_ratios.png`)
- - compared volume of data through every level of cache/memory
+ - compared volume of data through every level of cache/memory (see the charts mem_volume_through_cache_X.png where X is l2, l3, and memory)
-   - expected volume to match at higher volumes.
-This was the case.
+   - expected volume reported in RAM and caches to match at higher volumes.
- - for everything above, see charts in `./tests/` for more info
+     This was the case except for with L2, which was significantly lower.
+See mem_volume_through_cache_total_volume.png
  - the counter "COREWB" (Counts the number of modified cachelines written back.) may be useful here
     - doesn't work on my arch (skylake).
 It works on Haswell according to the